It’s important to know the language of beer! Use this glossary of common beer and brewing vocabulary to help you on your craft beer journey.

 18th Amendment The 18th amendment of the United States Constitution effectively established the prohibition of alcoholic beverages in the United States by declaring illegal the production, transport and sale of alcohol (though not the consumption or private possession).

-21st Amendment The 21st amendment to the United States Constitution repealed the Eighteenth Amendment to the United States Constitution, which had mandated nationwide Prohibition on alcohol on January 17, 1920
+21st Amendment The 21st amendment to the United States Constitution repealed the 18th Amendment to the United States Constitution, which had mandated nationwide Prohibition on alcohol on January 17, 1920.

-AHA (American Homebrewers Association) was founded in 1978 and advocates for hombrewers rights, publishes Zymurgy Magazine, is a division of the Brewers Association and hosts the world’s largest beer competition.
+AHA American Homebrewers Association (AHA) was founded in 1978 and advocates for hombrewers’ rights, publishes Zymurgy Magazine, is a division of the Brewers Association and hosts the world’s largest beer competition.

 Acetaldehyde A chemical and bi product of fermentation that is perceived as green apples in both aromas and flavor.